 Are you heading to the beach after Ella?
 Read why Mirissa Beach is our favourite beach in Sri Lanka.

-Trekking to Ella Rock
+Ella Rock Hike

 This is a lovely trek in Ella.
-It roughly takes around two hours to get to the rock but it took us a bit longer as we kept stopping to admire the scenery or to chat to locals.
+It roughly takes around two hours to get to Ella Rock but it took us a bit longer as we kept stopping to admire the scenery or to chat to locals.
 The trek is roughly 8km so make sure you take water with you.
 Part of the trek is along rail tracks making it feel very adventurous, especially when you hear the train coming!

 - Start the trek at Ella Train Station by walking left all the way down the platform and getting on the tracks there.
 Ignore the signs saying not to do this as everybody does.
 Nobody will say anything.